leoCamilo/FactorySimulator/README.md

 # FactorySimulator
-A college project to simulate bearing factory proccess
+A college project to simulate bearing factory proccess, given a work time, and a number of three types of machinery, the program simulates a factory, with some chance of breaking in each machine, each bearing has your production order.
+The final results is a number of each type of bearing produced, and the time elapsed.

 - to build:
   ```